-McGill University offers specialized education in bioethics to graduate students in the Faculties of Medicine, Religious Studies and Law, and the Department of Philosophy.
+McGill University offers specialized education in bioethics to graduate students in Experimental Medicine, Family Medicine, Religious Studies, Law, Human Genetics and the Department of Philosophy.
 The Master's Degree Specialization in Bioethics is an interdisciplinary academic program that emphasizes both the conceptual and the practical aspects of bioethics.

 Some applicants are mid-career professionals currently working as physicians, nurses, social workers, other health care providers, or lawyers.
 Other applicants have recently completed their undergraduate degrees in philosophy, law, religious studies or other disciplines and wish to pursue specialized Master's level training in bioethics before enrolling in doctoral level studies or entering the workplace.